Describes the feature set and how to work with the Virtual App

-5. Turn off “RTX” when you use “VR mode” if you will not do it you will get problems with screen to render and your phone will have one black window in one of the VR sides.
+5. Turn off “RTX” when you use “VR mode” if you will not do it you will get problems with the screen rendering and your phone will have one black window on one of the VR sides.

 6. If you want to build your project you need to turn off UI (MyActor->Details panel->User Interface->”Enable GUI”) in “MyActor”, otherwise you will get an error launching your project’s Exe.

 7. If you have an error like this when you run the project “CheckForFirewall.exe”: Go to MyActor on the scene->Details->ARPhone-> Network-> and untick “Turn off windows defender”

 8. UI during render does not affect the final result of render.